Jiaminx7/Website/_pages/about.md

   - /about.html
 ---

 Hello.
-I am a third year Ph.D. student in the [Walker Department of Mechanical Engineering at the University of Texas at Austin](https://www.me.utexas.edu/), where I conducted research in the [dvanced Power Systems and Control Laboratory](https://www.apscl.me.utexas.edu/) under the supervision of Prof. [Dongmei "Maggie" Chen](https://www.me.utexas.edu/people/faculty-directory/chen).
+I am a third year Ph.D. student in the [Walker Department of Mechanical Engineering at the University of Texas at Austin](https://www.me.utexas.edu/), where I conducted research in the [Advanced Power Systems and Control Laboratory](https://www.apscl.me.utexas.edu/) under the supervision of Prof. [Dongmei "Maggie" Chen](https://www.me.utexas.edu/people/faculty-directory/chen).
+My research centers on the integration of advanced physics-based and machine learning techniques to address complex challenges in both academia and industry.
+I specialize in the modeling, estimation, and control of diverse systems, with applications ranging from drilling automation, vehicle engineering, to fluid mechanics.
+My work aims to bridge the gap between theoretical advancements and practical implementations, driving innovation in these critical fields.

 A data-driven personal website
 ======